NVIDIA-RTX/NVIGI-Plugins/docs/Samples.md

 When run, the sample should launch a console (or use the one from which it was run); it will await user input.
 The user may do one of three things at the prompt:
 - Type a chat query as text and press enter.
 This will be passed directly to the LLM and the LLM response printed.
 - Type an exit command; "Q", "q" or "quit".
 This will cause the sample to exit.
 - Press enter with no text.
 This will start recording from the default Windows/DirectX recording device (e.g. a headset microphone).
 Pressing enter again will stop recording.
 Once the recording is complete, the audio will be sent to the ASR plugin and then the result of ASR printed to the console and passed to the LLM for response.
+Finally, the LLM's response is passed to the TTS model for synthesis.

 ### Run at Command Line